GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-104/index.md

 {% Columns %}
 {% Column %}
-Under the hood, Shared Element Transitions use CSS Animations, so you can change from a fade in effect, to slide in, or whatever you want.
+Under the hood, Shared Element Transitions uses CSS Animations, so you can change from a fade in effect, to slide in, or whatever you want.
 {% endColumn %}